Regal Healthcare Capital Partners Closes $415 Million Fund III at Hard Cap

 About Regal

-Regal Healthcare Capital Partners ("Regal") is a New York-based private equity focused exclusively on lower-middle market healthcare services companies.
+Regal Healthcare Capital Partners ("Regal") is a New York-based private equity firm focused exclusively on lower-middle market healthcare services companies.
 Regal seeks to partner with healthcare entrepreneurs across the United States, with a focus on providing high-quality, accessible, and convenient care to all patients.
 Regal targets equity investments of $20 - $70 million in each opportunity, with target investments ranging in size from $20 - $100 million of revenue.

 For more information, please visit www.regalhcp.com.